ukokobili/baltimore/setup.md

 ```

 ### 2. Run Docker Compose
-Open the window terminal and run *docker-compose up* to run the yaml to create both postgres database and pgAdmin.
+Open the window terminal and run *docker-compose up* to run the yaml to create both postgres database and pgAdmin application.

 * Enter *localhost:8080* on the browser and input the pgAdmin useranme/email and password.